-Use only metal or glass mixing bowls when making Angel Food Cake.
-Plastic or ceramic bowls retain oils which will disturb the rising process.
-When beating egg whites try not to under beat or over beat, egg whites should be stiff but not dry.
-To prevent airpockets, after filling your angel food cake pan with batter simply use your spatula to press batter into sides and bottom of pan.
-Or you can cut through batter with a knife to remove air bubbles.
+Use only metal or glass mixing bowls when making Angel Food Cake; plastic or ceramic bowls retain oils that could disturb the rising process.
+When beating egg whites try not to under beat or over beat; egg whites should be stiff but not dry.
+To prevent air pockets, after filling the angel food cake pan with batter simply use a spatula to press the batter into the sides and bottom of pan.
+Or cut through the batter with a knife to remove air bubbles.

-Get all of your ingredients and equipment out on the counter before you begin and make sure they’re at the proper temperature.
-This is especially important for butter and eggs: Soft butter makes for a smooth batter and a lofty cake and room-temperature eggs keep the batter’s temperature consistent.
-To soften butter, leave it out for several hours; it should offer no resistance when you press on it.
+Place all ingredients and equipment out on the counter before beginning, and make sure they’re at the proper temperature.
+This is especially important for butter and eggs; soft butter makes for a smooth batter and a lofty cake and room-temperature eggs keep the batter’s temperature consistent.
+To soften butter, leave it out for several hours; it should offer no resistance when pressed.

 A baked cake can be stored in the freezer up to six weeks.
-Wrap cooled, unfrosted layers individually in plastic wrap, then foil; place inside zip-top plastic bag.
-To Thaw: Remove zip-top plastic bag; leave in foil & plastic wrap.
-Allow 3-6 hours to thaw.
-Once cake is almost thawed, remove foil & plastic wrap, place on plate, cover in air tight container; frost once thawed.
+Cool the cake completely, then wrap it unfrosted first in plastic wrap, then in foil, and then place inside a zip-top plastic bag.
+(If there are multiple layers, each layer must be wrapped individually.)
+To thaw, remove the cake from the plastic bag and leave it out at room temperature while still wrapped in the foil and plastic wrap, about 3-6 hours.
+Once cake is almost thawed, remove foil and plastic wrap and place on a plate.
+Do not frost cake until it’s completely thawed.

-If you use non-stick baking sheets, watch carefully or your cookies may brown quickly.
-Shiny aluminum sheets will tend to produce soft-bottomed crusts with more even browning.
-Dark carbon-steel sheets will absorb heat and create crisp crusts.
-To prevent your cookies from burning, choose thick baking sheets
+When using non-stick baking sheets, watch carefully, or your cookies may brown too quickly.
+Shiny aluminum sheets tend to produce soft-bottomed crusts with more even browning.
+Dark-colored carbon-steel sheets will absorb heat and create crisp crusts.
+To prevent cookies from burning, choose a thick baking sheet.

-Remove cake from oven.
-Let cool 10-15 minutes in pan then invert onto wire rack until completely cool.
+Remove the cake from the oven, and unless directed otherwise, allow the cake to cool for 10 to 15 minutes in the pan, then invert onto a wire rack until completely cool.

 For a crispier cookie: